Skip to main content

 Cumbrae's on Queen West is Toronto's most serious butcher shop with a counter — and whether you visit for a quick lunch or to pick up something for a special dinner, the quality of the meat is the reason to come.
 This is not a restaurant in the conventional sense, so set expectations accordingly: you are here for product, not polish.
 If you want a full-service dining experience with atmosphere and wine pairings, look elsewhere on our full Toronto restaurants guide.
 If you want some of the leading dry-aged beef in the city in an honest, no-fuss setting, Cumbrae's earns the trip.

-Cumbrae's works leading for two kinds of visitors: the solo diner or couple who wants a genuinely high-quality grab-and-go lunch on Queen West, and the special-occasion home cook who needs serious protein for a dinner they care about getting right.
+Cumbrae's works well for two kinds of visitors: the solo diner or couple who wants a genuinely high-quality grab-and-go lunch on Queen West, the special-occasion home cook who needs serious protein for a dinner they care about getting right.
 It is not a destination for groups looking for a seated dining event — the format simply does not support it.
 For a celebration meal with table service and a wine list, Alo or Don Alfonso 1890 are better fits.
 Cumbrae's is for people who know what they want and want it done properly.

 Daytime is when Cumbrae's makes the most sense as a destination visit.
-The shop is active, product is freshly cut, and the counter offers a practical midday option that punches well above its street-food weight.
+The shop is active, product is freshly cut, the counter offers a practical midday option that punches well above its street-food weight.
 Evenings shift the value proposition: you are more likely coming to buy something to cook at home than to eat in situ.
 If you are planning a special dinner and want to source the centrepiece, arriving earlier in the day gives you the widest selection.
 Late-day visits risk a depleted counter, particularly for premium cuts.

-Location: 714 Queen St W, Toronto , walkable from Trinity Bellwoods and well-served by the 501 streetcar.
+Location: 714 Queen St W, Toronto, walkable from Trinity Bellwoods and well-served by the 501 streetcar.
 Booking: No reservations required or applicable for the counter.
-Dress: Completely casual , this is a butcher shop.
+Dress: Completely casual, this is a butcher shop.
 Solo dining: Fine at the counter; one of the better solo lunch stops on Queen West.
-Groups: Not suited to groups wanting a shared meal experience , consider Aburi Hana or DaNico for group dining instead.
+Groups: Not suited to groups wanting a shared meal experience, consider Aburi Hana or DaNico for group dining instead.
 Nearby: Pair a visit with a broader Queen West afternoon; see our Toronto experiences guide and bars guide for what else is worth your time in the neighbourhood.

 For longer trips that take you beyond Toronto, The Pine in Creemore and Restaurant Pearl Morissette in Lincoln are worth building a route around.
 If you are comparing Toronto's leading end against other Canadian cities, Tanière³ in Quebec City and Jérôme Ferrer - Europea in Montreal set a useful benchmark.